abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-1/index.md

 * Free markets are intrinsic to the human species.
 We’re the only animals who cooperate across genetic boundaries.
 * One way we cooperate is by keeping track of credits and debits in voluntary exchanges.
-* Free markets like this are beautiful games that keep food on our shelves—and can make us all wealthier and wealthier.
+* Free markets like this are beautiful games that keep food on our shelves--and can make us all wealthier and wealthier.
 * But too many takers and not enough makers will plunge a society into ruin.
 * Takers attack wealth creation with status games that drag everyone down to their level.

 #### You’re not going to get rich renting out your time.

-> Own equity — a piece of a business — to gain your financial freedom.
+> Own equity--a piece of a business--to gain your financial freedom.

 ##### You won’t get rich renting out your time